-The Library will be conducting an ongoing, rigorous, analysis of subscriptions holdings, particularly electronic databases, to identify titles for potential cancellation.
-Cancellations are necessary for the sustainability of the Materials Vote (the budget used to fund purchases for the collection) and to allow us the capacity to purchase new databases and subscriptions that may become available.
-Pressure on the Materials Vote is not likely to diminish in the foreseeable future.
-This budgetary pressure is caused by a combination of exchange rate fluctuations, particularly between the Australian dollar and the United States dollar, price rises and cost saving measures required by the University.
+The Library conducts ongoing analysis of our subscription holdings, to identify titles for potential cancellation.
+Cancellations are necessary for the sustainability of the Materials Vote (the budget used to fund purchases for the collection) and provide capacity to purchase new databases and subscriptions that may become available.

-The process we follow is outlined below.
-If you require further information about a particular title that is recommended for cancellation, or more details on the process in general, please contact Ailsa Dott, Manager Collection Development and Analysis (x45531)
+The cancellation principles and consultation process we follow are outlined below.
+If you require further information please contact Robert Hamilton, Manager Collection Development and Maintenance.

-- Usage in the last two years analysed
+- Low usage over the last two years

-- Cost per use for the last year calculated
+- High cost per use in the current year

-- Availability and coverage of duplicated titles in other databases analysed
+- Duplicated availability and coverage in other sources

-- Databases, journal packages and titles recommended for cancellation will be listed on this site on an ongoing basis
+- Databases, journal packages and titles recommended for cancellation will be listed on this site during a designated period of consultation.

-- Lists will be assigned a formal consultation period however feedback is welcome at any time
+- Lists will be assigned a formal consultation period however feedback on potential cancellations is welcome at any time